khansen/gbdev/articles/porting-gameboy-sound-engine/index.md

 ### Indexed addressing modes

-I'm sure you all remember from the video about the N.E.S. to Game Boy port that my biggest gripe with the Game Boy CPU is that it doesn't have any indexed addressing modes, either by register or by constant offset.
+I'm sure you all remember from the video about the NES to Game Boy port that my biggest gripe with the Game Boy CPU is that it doesn't have any indexed addressing modes, either by register or by constant offset.
 Fortunately, the GBA CPU supports both!
 This meant that I didn't have to spend